mco-gh/mco.dev/content/post/data/shortlink.md

 categories = ["Data"]
 tags = ["cloud", "dataviz"]
 title = "Build Your Own bit.ly"
-subtitle = "with Cloud Run, Firestore, and Svelte" date = "2020-04-28" coverImage = "/img/shortlink.jpg"
+subtitle = "-- with Cloud Run and Firestore" date = "2020-04-28"
+coverImage = "/img/shortlink.jpg"
 draft = true
 +++

-In this article we'll build a simple but powerful short link service using three of my favorite technologies: Cloud Run, Firestore, and Svelte.
+In this article we'll build a simple but powerful short link service using two of my favorite technologies: Cloud Run and Firestore.

 <!--more-->